 After the train has climbed up the lift, after a short bend, the way goes downhill.
 Meanwhile the train experiences positive forces for the first time, which it doesn’t really want to give up until the block brake.
 Shortly before the valley you get a little bit wiped from the right and left side, which affects the ride a little bit, but supports the overall picture of the ride.
 Full speed ahead you go up the loop, the top of which is not at all reminiscent of a hangtime.
 Shortly afterwards you pass a diveloop, whereupon the hardest element of the ride awaits you with the Zero-G Roll, whose name should have a much higher number.
 It is easy to get in contact with the restraint during this inversion.
 By means of a Cobra Roll you make a turn above the final brake only to take the drive up into the block brake with full speed, which of course does not brake you, but releases you rapidly into the next curve.
 The following loop is much more powerful than its big counterpart within the track.
 Through a turn you screw yourself to a higher level and then you are turned upside down by two interlocking corkscrews.
 Shortly afterwards you reach the final brake and can finally take a deep breath.

 Dragon Khan is one of the few rides that really demands a lot from its passengers without harming them, as long as you’re not that crazy and try to ride it permanently.
 Although the inversions elsewhere are even more powerful, it is the length of the track that makes the ride very stressful.
-The fun of driving is only slightly affected and therefore a ride is similar to a ride on a HUSS FlicFlac or KMG Tango, which are truly extreme rides.

 In the background, and unfortunately not so photogenic, the latest roller coaster Shambhala towers up.
 The Hyper Coaster from Bollinger & Mabillard is only the second ride of its kind in Europe, but it mercilessly lets the first, and previously highest roller coaster in Europe, sink into oblivion.
 Silver Star had never been a real danger to other comparable roller coasters, but Shambhala is.